pkuzjx/eda-collection/README.md

 # EDA-Collection
-This is a collection of traditional electronic design automation surveys, courses, open source tools and books.
+This is a collection of electronic design automation surveys, courses, and open source tools.

 ## Table of contents
  - [Books and Surveys]